How to create an event

 Step 3 — Description & Content

-Here you will provide an optional Event Description, which would include any information that would be helpful for your audience, such as an event overview, an event itinerary, what to bring, how to dress, how to get there, if there is a refund or cancellation policy, and so on.
+Here, you will provide an optional Event Description that includes important information for your audience, such as an event overview, an event itinerary, what to bring, how to dress, how to get there, and whether there is a refund or cancellation policy.
 If you do not wish to provide any such content, then you can leave this area blank, and the public event page will adjust itself accordingly.

 This content area is featured on your public event page.
-The text can be formatted and stylized using the simple rich-text Editor or using Markdown formatting and basic HTML in Code view.
-Learn how to attach or add links to external files and add images or videos to the event page, if you wish to include such elements.
+The text can be formatted and styled using the simple rich-text Editor or using basic HTML in Code view.
+Learn how to attach or add links to external files and add images or videos to the event page if you wish to include them.

 Step 4 — Custom Form Fields

-Here you have the option of adding Custom Form Fields that you would like your attendees to fill out on the registration form to this event.
-This is an optional step that is only needed if you would like to customize your registration form beyond what is provided by default.
+Here, you can add Custom Form Fields for your attendees to complete on the registration form for this event.
+This optional step is only needed if you would like to configure your registration form beyond the default options.

-• The built-in attendee name and email address are required by default.
+• The built-in attendee Full Name and Email Address are required by default.

 • A phone number, physical address, and a note field are optional.
 These are built-in fields that you can quickly enable or disable for the entire account by going to your account Settings, then Configurations, and then Form Fields.